 Thanks to its combination of quality products, value for money, and excellent customer service, John Lewis remains a favourite among shoppers up and down the country.

-That concludes our list of retailers.
+That concludes our data lists of retailers.
 We hope you found this blog post helpful and informative.
 Stay tuned for more great content like this.